FFmpeg/FFV1/ffv1.md

 The FFV1 bitstream is parsable in two ways: in sequential order as described in this document or with the pre-analysis of the footer of each slice.
 Each slice footer contains a `slice_size` field so the boundary of each slice is computable without having to parse the slice content.
 That allows multi-threading as well as independence of slice content (a bitstream error in a slice header or slice content has no impact on the decoding of the other slices).

 After having checked `keyframe` field, a decoder SHOULD parse `slice_size` fields, from `slice_size` of the last slice at the end of the `Frame` up to `slice_size` of the first slice at the beginning of the `Frame`, before parsing slices, in order to have slices boundaries.
 A decoder MAY fallback on sequential order e.g. in case of a corrupted `Frame` (frame size unknown, `slice_size` of slices not coherent...) or if there is no possibility of seeking into the stream.

+# Appendix B: Future handling of some streams created by non conforming encoders

+Some bitstreams were found with 40 extra bits corresponding to `error_status` and `slice_crc_parity` in the `reserved` bits of `Slice()`.
+Any revision of this specification SHOULD care about avoiding to add 40 bits of content after `SliceContent` if `version` == 0 or `version` == 1.
+Else a decoder conforming to the revised specification could not distinguish between a revised bitstream and such buggy bitstream in the wild.

 # Changelog